+'''

-Flag to ignore ignore-double-space
+ignore-double-space

+'''

 Checks that double space is present in translation to avoid false positives on other space-related checks.

 Check is false when double space is found in source meaning double space is intentional.

 Formatted strings

 Checks that formatting in strings are replicated between both source and translation.
 Omitting format strings in translation usually causes severe problems, so the formatting in strings should usually match the source.